DallanQ/citadels/QA.md

 [ninth-district-in-2-player-game](https://boardgamegeek.com/thread/110436/ninth-district-in-2-player-game)

-> Is it possible during the final round to build an 8th district with their 1st character and a 9th district with their 2nd character?
+> If a player has two characters in a 2 (and 3 player for that matter) game, Is it possible during the final round to build an 8th district with their 1st character and a 9th district with their 2nd character?

 The eighth building triggers the endgame.
 It's perfectly OK to build to nine buildings.